AllenNeuralDynamics/aind-file-standards/docs/file_formats/fip.md

 This document uses specific terminology to distinguish between different components of the FIP system:

 * **Fibers**: Optical fibers surgically implanted in the mouse's brain.
-A mouse may have 1-4 implanted fibers.
-Fiber implantation details (locations, stereotactic coordinates) are documented in the procedures.json metadata file.
+Mice have variable numbers of implanted fibers depending on scientific requirements.
+Fiber implantation details (locations, stereotactic coordinates) should be documented in metadata.
+See the 'Relationship to aind-data-schema' section below for details on how this is documented in the aind-data-schema.

 * **Patch cords**: Fiber optic cables that are permanently part of the FIP hardware system.
 The current FIP system has exactly 4 patch cords.
 At experiment time, experimenters physically connect patch cords to implanted fibers.
 Not all patch cords are necessarily connected during every experiment.